signature-ip-ai/inoculator-user-guide/source/systemconfig.rst

-Project Config
+System Config
 ==========================================

 This feature allows the user to modify the current settings of the project.
 The following items are the same items set initially when creating a project.
-To update the settings, user must click ‘Project Config’ from action bar.
+To update the settings, user must click ‘System Config’ from action bar.

 .. image:: images/project_config1.png
   :alt: project_config1